sunilparajuli/openimis-fe-insuree-laos_js/README.md

-# openIMIS Backend Claim reference module
+# openIMIS Backend Insuree reference module
-This repository holds the files of the openIMIS Frontend Claim reference module.
+This repository holds the files of the openIMIS Frontend Insuree reference module.
 It is dedicated to be deployed as a module of [openimis-fe_js](https://github.com/openimis/openimis-fe_js).

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)